 Some beers are just perfect for party time – whether it’s at the beach, at a concert or in a bustling bar or club.
 We call this our “beer culture” collection – a line-up of well-known international beer brands that will add extra fun and adventure to a night out.

 Our duo of flagship beers are easy-to-drink, refreshing lagers with a bit of a tropical feel.
-Singapore’s Tiger beer is widely recognized as the signature “Asian lager,” and is the best-selling premium lager in Asia.
 Sol, with a proud history dating back to 1899, represents the “Spirit of Mexico” and is gaining popularity as the modern, stylish choice in this category.
 And Estrella Galicia is the best-selling premium lager in Northern Spain.

-"Beer culture" brands are fun beers, adding breadth and international variety to a bar's drinks list.
-They're also an easy way to liven up a restaurant's offerings.
-Tiger is a natural for Chinese and other Asian cuisines and Sol is a sophisticated choice to accompany Mexican food and Estrella Galicia is the natural choice for paella and seafood dishes.
+“Beer culture” brands are fun beers, adding breadth and international variety to a bar’s drinks list.
+They’re also an easy way to liven up a restaurant’s offerings.
+Sol is a sophisticated choice to accompany Mexican food and Estrella Galicia is the natural choice for paella and seafood dishes.